Movin' (brand): Format background

 This format started in the city of Seattle when hot AC outlet KLSY (Mix 92.5) became KQMV MOViN 92.5 on May 1, 2006.

 "MOViN" stations played an upbeat dance-leaning rhythmic adult contemporary format and used the same logo, which features a hue of green circles (except for Norfolk, whose hues are brown and dark orange).
 Although the stations are consulted by Burns, some have carved their own niche and identity.

 In most of the markets where the "MOViN'" stations were located, a series of television commercials featured women dancing to a montage of rhythmic hits.
 In the case of KMVN/Los Angeles, a customized version had morning host Rick Dees dancing.

 Of the thirteen stations that adopted the "MOViN'" brand, one shifted directions but kept the name and jingle packages intact, with aforementioned KMVN shifting to rhythmic oldies with emphasis on '70s and '80s product.
 KMVN would later be joined by another convert, WYEZ/Myrtle Beach, South Carolina, who also adopted the same rhythmic oldies approach as KMVN, but with an extended library that includes '60s product.

 Meanwhile, others began using a more current based model, as KMVQ/San Francisco, California and KYMV/Salt Lake City, Utah took their direction even further, both evolving to top 40 Mainstream in 2009.
 But after a year as a top 40, KYMV returned to rhythmic AC on June 11, 2010.
 Even the original "MOViN'", KQMV, has shifted to contemporary hit radio as it has refocused its direction on more current hits and less old school, likewise with KYMV.

 Until late 2008, only a single "MOViN'" outlet had outright flipped formats, but since then, four more stations have dropped the brand.
 The first, KVMX/Portland, Oregon evolved to rhythmic contemporary in May 2008 as Jammin 107.5.
 Its former sister station, KMVK/Dallas, Texas, evolved to Spanish hot adult contemporary in February 2009, followed by WMUV/Jacksonville, Florida's flip to classic country that same month.
 The other, WMVN/St. Louis, began shifting towards an adult Hot Hits/CHR top 40 direction in 2007, only to drop the format in October 2008 for Christmas music until January 2009, when they flipped to sports radio.
-KMVN in Los Angeles dropped MOViN on April 15, 2009 and outsourced the station's operations to a Mexican radio network, Grupo Radio Centro, based in Mexico City.
+KMVN in Los Angeles dropped MOViN on April 15, 2009, and outsourced the station's operations to a Mexican radio network, Grupo Radio Centro, based in Mexico City.
 However, in April 2011 one station in Norfolk, WKUS, picked up the branding for their flip from urban AC, while the following September it saw KYMV dropping the brand for '80s-based variety hits.
-In August 2012, KNLT/Anchorage, the sister station of KMVV, picked up the format after latter dropped it in November 2011.
-Today, the "MOViN" brand is used on three stations.
+In August 2012, KNLT/Anchorage, the sister station of KMVV, picked up the format after latter dropped it in November 2011, reducing the "MOViN" brand to just three stations.

-On December 26, 2024 at midnight, WMOV rebranded as Party 107-7, after their annual flip to Christmas music.
-Leaving only KQMV and KMVN as the remaining 2 stations still using the brand.
+On December 26, 2024, at midnight, WMOV rebranded as "Party 107.7", leaving KQMV and KMVN as the remaining two stations still using the brand.